-The Trustees believe that environmental, social, and corporate governance (ESG) factors may have a material impact on investment risk and return outcomes, and that good stewardship can create and preserve value for companies and markets as a whole.
-The Trustees also recognise that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.
+The Trustees and Mercer believe that environmental, social, and corporate governance (ESG) factors may have a material impact on investment risk and return outcomes, and should be integrated into the investment process.

 As noted above, the Trustees have appointed Mercer to act as discretionary investment manager in respect of the Fund assets and such assets are invested in a range of Mercer Funds managed to MGIE.
-Asset managers appointed to the Mercer Funds are expected to evaluate ESG factors, including climate change considerations, and exercising voting rights and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code.